Careers at Wales High School

 Students are invited to streamline their curriculum as they move in to Y9 to allow them to focus on their areas of interests.
 Assemblies and active tutorials guide students through the process of looking ahead at potential careers and choosing the subjects they feel will be most useful.

 To allow our students to make informed choices as they pick their GCSE options, we have a rigorous programme of careers events in Y9 to ensure students are aware of all of their choices and the impact those choices can have.
+Please watch the video below from our Head of Careers, Mrs Brown for more information.

 For further information on the options process, please click here.